 2.3.2 Blocking a Juni card

-We may block your Juni card if there is a risk of a non-secure use of the card or if we suspect that the card has been used unauthorisedly.
+We may block your Juni card if there is a risk of a non-secure use of the card or if we suspect that the card has been used in an unauthorized fashion.
+We may also block your Juni card if we need to investigate an inbound or outbound transaction.
 If we block your Juni card, we will notify you through the Juni platform or to your registered email as soon as possible and decide whether to reactivate the card or replace it with a new Juni card when there are no longer reasons to block the card.

 3. Applying for a Juni account

-When you apply for a Juni account, you promise that you are authorised to enter into the agreement with us.
+When you apply for a Juni account, you promise that you are authorized to enter into the agreement with us on behalf of your business.
 We will ask you to provide us with certain information about you and the company, as well as any directors and beneficial owners of the company.
+Depending on the complexity of your company, as well as how long you have been in business and where you are registered, we may need to ask you for additional verification documents.
 Once we verify this information, you will be granted access to your Juni account.

-Please note that you need to inform us as soon as possible of any changes to your operations, such as changes in business activities, change of address, directors, authorised representatives, beneficial owners, status of the company or any other information relevant to your use of the Juni account.
+Please note that you need to inform us as soon as possible of any material changes to your operations, such as changes in business activities, change of address, directors, authorized representatives, beneficial owners, the status of the company, or any other information relevant to your use of the Juni account.

 We won’t let you open or hold an account with us if you or the company carry out any sort of business or activity within the following areas (referred to as “prohibited businesses”):